 It is the next phase in the Software Testing Life Cycle.
-It is the process to execute the code and analyze the demanded and exact outcomes.
+It is the process of executing the code and analyzing the demanded and exact outcomes.
 When test execution occurs, the test analysts start running the test scripts, which are based on the test strategy provided in the project.

 6. Test Cycle Closure

-It is the final step of the Software Testing Life Cycle which includes calling out a testing team member evaluating or meeting cycle completion criteria which are based on Quality, Cost, Time, Test coverage, Software, and Critical Business Objectives.
+It is the final step of the Software Testing Life Cycle which includes calling out a testing team member to evaluate or meet cycle completion criteria which are based on Quality, Cost, Time, Test coverage, Software, and Critical Business Objectives.
 A test closure report through the test lead is issued after finishing the exit criteria as well as finishing the testing stage.
 It supports a standard format like:

 - Test Summary

 - Test Summary Report

 - Summary of Results

 The process of test closure is performed with the support of six critical steps:

 - Check planned Deliverables: The intended deliverables that will be provided to the stakeholder of that project are reviewed and examined by the team.